Rakaneth/rltut2018/DEVLOG.md

+## 7/11/18

+Drama and work have taken over my life for the time being, so progress may be slow.
+I've added some more mixins for my entities to use, but I don't have the energy to wire them up to test.

 ## 7/3/18

 With flood-filling, I've managed to implement regions for my FOV; the player can only see map tiles in his region, but may be able to detect objects outside of it if they have a smell (since the protagonist is a werewolf with heightened senses).
 The first part is implemented; the second part is not, since the player is still the only object known to the game.